cozy/cozy.github.io/src/tutorials/selfhosting/administration/office.md

 ### Install PostgreSQL and create database

+Install PostgreSQL database

     sudo apt update
     sudo apt install -y postgresql

+Create database and user for onlyoffice.

     sudo -i -u postgres psql -c "CREATE DATABASE onlyoffice;" sudo -i -u postgres psql -c "CREATE USER onlyoffice WITH password 'onlyoffice';" sudo -i -u postgres psql -c "GRANT ALL privileges ON DATABASE onlyoffice TO onlyoffice;"

+!!! warning

     The second command create a database user named `onlyoffice` with password `onlyoffice`.
 We advise you to choose a more secure password in real life.

+If you are using postgreSQL 15 or above (on Debian 12 for example), grant onlyoffice user the permission to create table in the `public` schema

+    sudo -u postgres psql -c "GRANT CREATE ON SCHEMA public TO onlyoffice;" onlyoffice

 ### Install RabbitMQ